napistu/napistu-py/README.md

-# Calicolabs Open-CPR Python Library
+# Napistu Python Library

-This Python package hosts the majority of the algorithmic code for the Open-CPR project.
+This Python package hosts the majority of the algorithmic code for the [Napistu project](https://github.com/napistu/napistu).

 ## Setup